Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 The optimizer routine assumes that the pipes always come in pairs: one supply pipe and one return pipe that are placed parallel to each other in the subsoil.
 It also assumes that the supply and return pipes have the exact same properties.
-As the user, in the current version, cannot specify a distance between the two parallel pipe, it assumes that the distance from center to center, :math:`C`, twice the outer pipe diameter, :math:`D_{outer}` is, i.e:
+As the user, in the current version, cannot specify a distance between the two parallel pipes, it assumes that the distance from center to center, :math:`C`, twice the outer pipe diameter, :math:`D_{outer}` is, i.e:

 .. math::